mirageglobe/zip-tinwolf/README.md

 ```

 - to update, remember to backup your tinwolf folder (zip up the current folder) and just re-pull the git repository
-- settings.txt is where you should define your customisable settings such as triggers, aliases or macros
+- settings.txt is where you should define your customisable settings such as triggers or aliases
 - map.txt is where your map file is.
 You should backup this file where possible

 # Guidelines #

 a few points to note before submitting PR :

-- ensure this is tested on debian (as indicated in vagrantfile)
+- ensure this is tested on debian
+- ensure this is tested on mac

 # Roadmap #

-- add scrollup = #buffer {up}
+- add iscrollup = #buffer {up}
-- add scrollhome = #buffer {end}
+- add iscrollhome = #buffer {end}
 - add imappersave = #map write map.txt
 - add imappernomap = #map leave
 - add imappermap = #map start